ZviRosenfeld/MinMaxSearch/README.md

 Note that this will only work if Equals is implement in a meaningful way on your states.

 **RememberDeadEndStates:**
-If true, the engine will remember states from which all children lead to endStates, so that it won't need to re-calculate their search-tree.
+Tells the engine whether to remember states from which all children lead to endStates, so that it won't need to re-calculate their search-tree.
 This can save a lot of time in some games.
 You can use SearchEngine.Clear to clear the remembered dead-end states if they're taking up too much memory.
 Note that this will only work if the state overrides object's Equals and GetHashCode methods in a meaningful way.